-Course numbers reflect the structure of the psychology curriculum:
+Course numbers reflect the structure of the Psychology curriculum:

-The 1000-level contains introductions to psychology, introductory laboratory courses, and statistics.
+- The 1000-level comprises introductions to psychology, introductory research methods courses, and statistics.
 PSYC UN1001 The Science of Psychology and PSYC UN1010 Mind, Brain and Behavior are introductory courses with no prerequisites.
-Either one can serve as the prerequisite for most of the 2000level courses.
-However, most students find it advantageous

-- to take PSYC UN1001 The Science of Psychology first.
-The 1400s contain the research methods laboratory courses, and the 1600s contain statistics courses; these two course types are designed to prepare students for the types of research found in many psychology and neuroscience labs. - The 2000-level contains lecture courses that are introductions to areas within psychology; most require PSYC UN1001 The Science of Psychology or PSYC UN1010 Mind, Brain and Behavior as a prerequisite. - The 3000-level contains more advanced and specialized undergraduate courses; most are given in a seminar format and require instructor permission. - The 3900s are the courses providing research opportunities for undergraduates. - The 4000-level contains advanced seminars suitable for both advanced undergraduates and graduate students.
+Either one can serve as the prerequisite for most of the 2000-level courses.
+However, most students find it advantageous to take PSYC UN1001 The Science of Psychology first.
+The 1400s contain the research methods laboratory courses, and the 1600s contain statistics courses; these two course types are designed to prepare students for the types of research found in many psychology and neuroscience labs. - The 2000-level comprises lecture courses that are introductions to areas within psychology; most require PSYC UN1001 The Science of Psychology or PSYC UN1010 Mind, Brain and Behavior as a prerequisite. - The 3000-level comprises more advanced and specialized undergraduate courses; most are given in a seminar format and require instructor permission. - The 3900s are the courses providing research opportunities for undergraduates. - The 4000-level comprises advanced seminars suitable for both advanced undergraduates and graduate students.

-Subcategories within the 2000-, 3000-, and 4000-levels correspond to the three groups in our distribution requirement for undergraduate psychology majors:
+Subcategories within the 2000-, 3000-, and 4000-levels correspond to the three groups in our distribution requirement for undergraduate Psychology majors:

-- 1. perception and cognition (2200s, 3200s, and 4200s), - 2. psychobiology and neuroscience (2400s, 3400s, and 4400s), and - 3. social, personality, and abnormal (2600s, 3600s, and 4600s).
+- 1. Perception and cognition (2200s, 3200s, and 4200s), - 2.
+Psychobiology and neuroscience (2400s, 3400s, and 4400s), and - 3.
+Social, personality, and abnormal psychology (2600s, 3600s, and 4600s).